Pretty in Pink: Plot

-High school senior Andie Walsh lives with her underemployed working-class father, Jack, in a Chicago suburb.
-Andie's best friend, an outsider named Philip "Duckie" Dale, is in love with her, but is afraid to tell her how he truly feels.
+High school senior Andie Walsh lives with her underemployed working-class father, Jack, in the Chicago suburb of Elgin.
+Her best friend, a fellow outsider named Philip "Duckie" Dale, is in love with her, but is afraid to tell her how he truly feels.
 In school, Duckie and Andie, along with their friends, are harassed and bullied by the arrogant "richie" and popular kids, specifically Benny Hanson and her boyfriend, Steff McKee, who finds Andie attractive and secretly resents having been rejected by her.

 Andie works after school at Trax, a hip record store managed by the quirky thirty-something Iona.
 Andie starts talking about her school's senior prom to Iona, who advises her to go, despite not having a date.
 Blane McDonnagh, one of the preppy boys and Steff's best friend, falls for Andie and eventually asks her out.

 On the night of the date, Andie waits for Blane at Trax, but he is late.
 Duckie enters and asks her to go out with him, but she ignores him.
 When Blane arrives, Duckie becomes upset and argues with Andie before storming off.
-Blane brings Andie to Steff's house party, where Andie is bullied by the rich partygoers.
+Blane brings her to Steff's house party, where Andie is bullied by the rich partygoers.
 Andie then brings Blane to a local nightclub, where Iona is sitting with Duckie, who is hostile and jealous toward Blane.

 After another argument with Duckie, Andie and Blane walk out of the club.
-She tells him she wants to go home, but refuses to let him bring her there, confessing she doesn't want him to see where she lives.
+She tells him she wants to go home, but refuses to let him bring her there, confessing she does not want him to see where she lives.
 Andie eventually allows Blane to drop her off, he asks her to the prom and they share their first kiss.
 Andie visits Iona the next day to talk about the date.
-Meanwhile, Blane, pressured by Steff, Benny, and rich friends, begins distancing himself from Andie.
+Meanwhile, Blane, pressured by Steff, Benny, and rich friends, begins distancing himself from her.